saghul/qrfcview-osx/README.rst

 Building
 --------
-Install the Qt SDK from here: http://qt-project.org/downloads
+Install the Qt SDK (tested with version 4.8.3) from here: http://qt-project.org/downloads

 Execute the build script: